adamhl8/astro-validate-env/README.md

 - You can't require environment variables only in a certain context (dev vs. build).
 Any environment variables required during development will also be required during the build.
 - It doesn't validate environment variables on server startup at all.

-I needed something that validates environment variables in all contexts and uses the standard `process.env` object.

 ## Prerequisites / Notes

 This integration does not load `.env` files.
 Using a package like [dotenv](https://www.npmjs.com/package/dotenv) will not work in most cases because validation is done very early on in the startup process.
 In other words, environment variables should be loaded _before_ Astro starts.